gandastik/operating-systems-docs/notes/final.md

 ### Four Fundamental OS Concepts
 - **Thread** (virtual microprocessor): PC, register, Execution Flags, Stack
-- **Adress Space**: POV of program's view of memory is distinc from physical machine
+- **Adress Space**: POV of program's view of memory is distinct from physical machine
 - **Process** (an instance of a running program): Address Space + One or more Threads
 - **Dual mode operation / protection**
 	- only the "system" can access certain resources